Kursaal is an installment tale which is part of a regular challenge involving the use of three given prompts

 One day, such information might prove beneficial.

-"The Kursaal, with its flux of visitors, represents an intriguing ever-changing transition, wouldn't you say?" asked Isabella la Gaya.
+"The Kursaal, with its flux of visitors, represents an intriguing ever-changing transition, wouldn't you say?" asked Isabel la Gaya.

 FATA MORGANA (Episode 58)